West Highland White Terrier Parents

 Very dirty Westie is Karmon.
 She was very happy with her version of beautification, (having rolled in the horse pasture with its "horse apples.")
 Her son Kaden is also shown with a dirty face after digging in the mud.

-The back yard also had a big red "slide" only westies and a dachshund rescue mix dog would ever play on it.
+The back yard also had a big red "slide" only westies and a dachshund rescue mix dog would actually slide down on it.
 They usually stopped anytime I had the camera but I caught one in action by peeking around the corner as she was sliding down.
 They are SO funny!

 Those who do no testing have no proof of anything.
-Just because someone may claim to not have a problem doesn't mean they wont next year, or they may never hear back from families who had puppies with problems, or they haven't had a large number until old age.
+Just because someone may claim to not have a problem doesn't mean they won't next year, or they may never hear back from families who had puppies with problems, or they haven't been breeding for many years to have more then 1 or 2 dogs grow to old age.
 No dog is perfect.

-If someone also said they have never had a problem with anything, well then that just is not possible unless they only had a very small number of puppies.
+If someone also said they have never had a problem with anything, well then that just is not possible unless they only had a very small number of litters.
 The laws of ratios with anything capable of carrying for 22 generations to pop up unexpectedly guarantee something will show up at some point no matter how hard any person tries to prevent it.
 Life is full of the unexpected, both good and bad!
+Health testing greatly improves the chances of good!